Steveiwonder/DataMasker/README.md

 >Bogus will help you load databases, UI and apps with fake data for your testing needs.
 If you like Bogus star ⭐️ the repository and show your friends! 😄

+## Nuget
+DataMasker is available as a library over on [nuget.org](https://www.nuget.org/packages/DataMasker/) should you need to customize any part of the process.
+Alternatively just ask for a new feature and I'll see what I can do.

+>install-package DataMasker

 ## Configuration
 All configuration is done via a .json file, the schema can be found here: [json schema](https://github.com/Steveiwonder/DataMasker/blob/master/src/DataMasker.Config.schema.json)